siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

       and range
       $R = (-4,4)$
       draw
-      a slope feild of the following
+      a slope field of the following
       differential equations,
       with a slope at all
       coordinates $(n,m)$, with